0x5ubt13/kubenumerate/README.md

         -v /tmp/config:/home/subtle/.kube/config \
         --mount type=bind,source=/tmp/kubenumerate_out,target=/tmp/kubenumerate_out \
         gagarter/kubenumerate

     # Clean up
-    printf "Removing container ->"; docker rm kubenumerate rm /tmp/config
+    printf "Removing container -> "; docker rm kubenumerate rm /tmp/config

 If you want to build the image yourself, simply clone the repo, `cd` into it, make any changes you want to the source code and use `docker build`:

     git clone https://github.com/0x5ubt13/kubenumerate.git
     cd kubenumerate
+    # Edit the repo as you like, then:
-    docker build -t gagarter/kubenumerate .
+    docker build -t gagarter/kubenumerate:your_custom_tag .

+## Other enumeration tools you might be interested in

+I developed a fully automated enumeration tool that performs infrastructure scans, which gained some traction but needs feedback, so feel free to try [GitHub - 0x5ubt13/Enumeraga](https://github.com/0x5ubt13/enumeraga) if you're going to play a CTF (single target scan) or do an infra job (subnet range scan).

 ## To Do

 - [x] Add verbose flag
 - [x] Containerise
-- [ ] Offer the user to install all reqs for them
+- [x] Offer the user to install all reqs for them
 - [ ] Clear all TODOs